 Enforce ‘KEEP CLEAR’s at entry to back lanes.

-Institute double yellow lines at the New Annan restaurant to stop blocking of pedestrian traffic.
+Institute double yellow lines at the New Anand restaurant to stop blocking of pedestrian traffic and consider pedestrian crossings across to other side of Nithsdale Street and Drive (at roundabout).

 Remove commercial waste bins from pavements – they block pedestrian access - and re-site to demarcated spaces on roadway, adjacent to commercial premises.